 VESPA GT / GTS / GTV SERIES

-First introduced for 2003 in North America, the Grandtourismo (aka GT or GTS) is Vespa’s largest displacement platform and thus represents the pinnacle of Vespa performance.
+First introduced in North America for 2003, the Grandtourismo (aka GT or GTS) is Vespa’s largest scooter platform and represents the pinnacle of Vespa performance.
 These scooters are the modern day ‘large frame’ wasps and as such, contain distinct differences from the small frame models.
-These GT/GTS models headline Vespa’s showrooms in terms of size, power and price.
+They headline Vespa’s showrooms in terms of size, power and price tag.

 Prior to Vespa’s 1980’s withdrawal from the North American market, the P200E (and Rally 200 predecessor) were the largest Vespa’s ever offered.
 When the GT 200 was first introduced in North American for 2003, it equalled that displacement.
 In the years since, the GTS has continued to push the performance envelope to near 300cc and as such, is the most powerful Vespa of all time.

 The original GT 200 featured new classical styling that took the look of modern Vespas into a new era.
 The GT ended up inspiring the LX series, which have both been very successful models.
 While the styling of these scooters is similar, the GT/GTS is noticeably larger in real life with a wider and more aggressive rear end.
 Vespa equipped this large frame scooter with larger 12” wheels, dual rear shocks and a disc brake at both ends.